 - 3/4 cup buttermilk,plus extra for brushing the top of the scones

-- You can make your own buttermilk by adding 1 tsp lemon juice to 3/4 cup milk.
+- You can make your own buttermilk by adding 1 tsp lemon juice or white vinegar to 3/4 cup milk.
 Leave for 5 minutes before using.

 - You can also use powder milk.
-Add 3 tbsp of powder milk to 3/4 cup of water then and 1 tsp lemon juice.
+Add 3 tbsp of powder milk to 3/4 cup of water then and 1 tsp lemon juice or white vinegar.
 Leave for 5 minutes before using.

 - 1/4 cup Icing/Confectioners Sugar

-- 1-2 freshly squeeze orange juice (pulp removed) OR milk, OR water
+- 1-2 tbsp freshly squeeze orange juice (pulp removed) OR milk, OR water

 Note: Click on the photo to show description